 Yes, people click on them.
 However, they lead to your website, blog, Google form, or wherever else you want to take them.
 Nothing happens within the newsletter.

 Interactive newsletters have specific elements directly built-in to the email design, inviting some kind of action within the message.
-According to an IBM survey, marketers differentiate interactive content in emails, depending on a buyer's journey stage:
+According to an IBM survey, the most effective type of interactive content for your business depends on what stage of the buyer’s journey your target audience is in:

 When done right, email surveys can be powerful tools.
 They triple engagement and response rates, allowing you to get feedback and create more value for your customers.